 Supporting Student Wellbeing

 Our student supports are to the forefront of everything we do in Coláiste Chiaráin.
 Every day, your son or daughter will benefit from some or many of these supports.
-Students will meet their class tutor each morning for roll call and general pastoral care while the Dean / Year Head will look after the entire year group in terms of tracking their academic performance and looking after discipline issues.
+Students will meet their class tutor each morning for roll call and general pastoral care while the Year Head and class tutor will look after the entire year group in terms of tracking their academic performance and looking after discipline issues.

 We have 2 Guidance counsellors available for our students along with a Home School Liaison Officer to liaise with you the parents, a School Completion officer and a student support team made up of 12 staff members.
 We have a fantastic Special Educational Needs and Learning Support team in Coláiste Chiaráin who will be happy to work with you the parent in providing the very best opportunities for your child’s specific needs.
 Students in 1st Year can also benefit from Peer Mentoring where they are assigned a buddy from Transition Year to help and guide them through the initial transition from Primary school.

-In addition to the many school supports for our students.
-As part of junior Cycle all students follow a comprehensive wellbeing curriculm.
-Through the Wellbeing programme students will be learning the knowledge, attitudes and skills to enable them to protect and promote their own wellbeing and that of others.
+In addition to the many school supports for our students, all students follow a comprehensive wellbeing curriculum as part of their Junior Cycle.
+Through the Wellbeing programme, students will be learning the knowledge, attitudes and skills to enable them to protect and promote their own wellbeing and that of others.

 Student wellbeing is supported through all of our subjects and by all of our teachers.
 Core concepts of the wellbeing curriculum are delivered through the subjects PE, SPHE, CSPE and Wellbeing.
 For More information on the Junior Cycle Wellbeing Curriculum – Click Here.